Delhi: Media

 As the capital of India, Delhi is the focus of political reportage, including regular television broadcasts of Parliament sessions.
 Many national media agencies, including the state-owned Press Trust of India, Media Trust of India and Doordarshan, are based in the city.
 Television programming includes two free terrestrial television channels offered by Doordarshan, and several Hindi, English, and regional-language cable channels offered by multi system operators.
 Satellite television has yet to gain a large number of subscribers in the city.

 Print journalism remains a popular news medium in Delhi.
 The city's Hindi newspapers include Navbharat Times, Hindustan Dainik, Punjab Kesari, Pavitra Bharat, Dainik Jagran, Dainik Bhaskar, Amar Ujala and Dainik Desbandhu.
-Amongst the English language newspapers, the Hindustan Times, with a daily circulation of over a million copies, is the single largest daily.
+Among the English language newspapers, the Hindustan Times, with a daily circulation of over a million copies, is the single largest daily.
 Other major English newspapers include The Times of India, The Hindu, The Indian Express, Business Standard, The Pioneer, The Statesman, and The Asian Age.
 Regional language newspapers include the Malayalam daily Malayala Manorama and the Tamil dailies Dinamalar and Dinakaran.
+Qaumi Duniya Daily was a local Urdu newspaper, which has since moved online.

 Radio is a less popular mass medium in Delhi, although FM radio has gained popularity since the inauguration of several new stations in 2006.
 A number of state-owned and private radio stations broadcast from Delhi.